-For over 25 years, the Museum of Jewish Heritage has served as New York’s leader in Holocaust education.
-As the third largest Holocaust museum in the world, we are proud to preserve Jewish history and inspire others to reflect on the lessons of the Holocaust.
+Since 1997, the Museum of Jewish Heritage has served as New York’s leader in Holocaust education.
+As New York’s Holocaust museum and memorial, we are proud to preserve Jewish history and stories from the past, inspiring others to reflect on history and change the future.

 Your contribution helps the Museum maintain and grow its collection of Holocaust evidence, present new exhibitions, and provide educational resources for educators and students.
 Donations in any amount make an immediate impact.

-How are funds raised for the Holocaust Museum used, and what percentage goes towards supporting the museum's programs and initiatives?
+How are funds raised for this Holocaust museum used, and what percentage goes towards supporting the museum's programs and initiatives?

 The majority of our support comes from individuals here in New York City and around the world.
 In addition, the Museum secures funding from government grants, institutions, and foundations that are dedicated to advancing our mission of Holocaust education and remembrance.

-What partnerships or collaborations does the Holocaust Museum have with other organizations or institutions?
+What partnerships or collaborations does this Holocaust museum have with other organizations or institutions?

 The Museum is constantly partnering with various organizations to make our exhibitions and programs possible.

-What resources does the Holocaust Museum provide for educators and students, and how can they be accessed?
+What resources does this Holocaust museum provide for educators and students, and how can they be accessed?

 In New York City, Holocaust education is mandated for public school students beginning in grade 8.
 The Museum offers Holocaust curriculum, free educator guides, and in-person and virtual tours that focus on a range of topics related to Holocaust history.
 Students can also participate in our High School Apprenticeship Program, Holocaust Educator School Partnership program, and apply for scholarship opportunities.

-How does the Holocaust Museum involve survivors and their families in its programs and initiatives?
+How does this Holocaust museum involve survivors and their families in its programs and initiatives?

 Survivors and their families are at the heart of the Museum’s work.
-Heritage Testimonies and our Speaker’s Bureau focus on the important task of documenting survivor stories and sharing them with students and the public.
+Our Speaker’s Bureau focus on the important task of documenting survivor stories and sharing them with students and the public.
+Our Young Friends of the Museum engage descendants of survivors in our programs and events.
 Additionally, LOX at Café Bergson delivers free Shabbat meals to Holocaust survivors in New York City.

 It is key to our mission at the Museum of Jewish Heritage to document and share stories of survival during the Holocaust.
 There are many ways to engage with these stories.